 If you request that we stop sending you marketing materials we will keep a record of your request, remove you from our mailing list so you do not receive any more information from us and delete your details and appropriate information after 5 years.

 We will make it clear on webpages or documents when we are asking for your consent to hold your information.
-We will ensure always that you are as fully informed as possible at the time on what we do with your information, with whom it may be shared and how long we will keep it, this is in line with the requirements of the General Data Protection Regulations.
+We will ensure that you are as fully informed as possible at the time on what we do with your information and how long we will keep it, this is in line with the requirements of the General Data Protection Regulations.

 Donors can update their contact preferences at any time by contacting the Trust in writing, either by email or post.